Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 - **Skills:** Choose one from Arcana, Investigation, or Medicine.
 You gain proficiency in that skill.
 If you already have proficiency in the chosen skill, you double your proficiency bonus when you add it to a check with that skill.
 If you already do so, you can add 1d4 to any ability check you make using that skill.

 ### Mortal Engine
 At 21st level, you begin replacing parts of your body with magical items you've crafted.
-These are magic items of Artifact rarity.
-Like any Artifact, they are unaffected by Anti-magic fields and can be destroyed only using the tools that created them.
+These magic items become Artifact rarity.
+Like any Artifact, they are unaffected by antimagic fields and can be destroyed only using the tools that created them.
 The mundane parts of your body you have yet to replace remain susceptible to damage.

 Using the Activate Magic Item action your Artifact body allows you to reproduce the effects of several spells.
 You cast three 1st or 2nd level spells at once that have a range of touch or self and a duration of at least one minute.
 This does not require any spell slots and does not require concentration.
 Spells you cast in this way can only affect yourself.

 When you use this feature again, any lingering effects of the previous spells you cast this way end.

 Finally, over the course of crafting innumerable magic items, your experience has granted you proficiency in all Artisan's Tools.
+If you already add your proficiency bonus to checks made with all Artisan's Tools, you add 1d4 to any check you make using Artisan's Tools.

 ### Invulnerable Anatomy
 At 22th level, you have replaced enough of your organs to no longer have any that are considered 'vital'.
 You gain the following benefits.